Cornish Hill: Geography

-Railway History
+Railway history

 In the 1870s, the Adirondack Railway, later bought in 1889 by the Delaware & Hudson Railway, ran through towns near Cornish Hill including Thurman, Hadley, and Stony Creek among others.
 These towns subsequently obtained a number of railroad crossings including two grade crossings north and south of Cornish Hill and stations, such as Thurman Station built in 1871 among others.
 The line ran near to Cornish Hill and had several incidents over the years.
-On March 3, 1887, a three locomotive passenger and mail train derailed along an embankment, there were no reported injuries, although several nearly were injured or killed.
+On March 3, 1887, a three-locomotive passenger and mail train derailed along an embankment, there were no reported injuries, although several nearly were injured or killed.
 Nearly a year later on March 12, during The Great Blizzard of 1888, a train wrecked at Cornish Hill, 5 miles from Hadley.
-Adirondack Superintendent Durkee assembled a rescue crew of 60 to free the derailed train, and ensuring it's arrival to Saratoga Springs by the 14th.
+Adirondack Superintendent Durkee assembled a rescue crew of 60 to free the derailed train, and ensuring its arrival to Saratoga Springs by the 14th.
 Another incident was years later in 1897 when a conspiracy to derail and rob the Adirondack Express by a 15-year-old boy named Morris Winslow, who was arrested once authorities overheard.

-In 1927, there were hearings in Saratoga in April through to eliminate 49 grade crossings near Cornish Hill and other areas, which was discontinued in December coming to the conclusion that there wasn't any substantial reason for them to be removed.
+In 1927, there were hearings in Saratoga in April to eliminate 49 grade crossings near Cornish Hill and other areas, which was discontinued in December coming to the conclusion that there wasn't any substantial reason for them to be removed.
 Although it appears these crossings and section of rail line have been taken out in the last 95 years.